 Sustainability Tracking, Assessment & Rating System (STARS)

 The Sustainability Tracking, Assessment & Rating SystemTM (STARS) is a self-reporting tracking and rating system for sustainability performance at colleges and universities.
 Colleges and universities reporting to STARS can earn credits and points to achieve bronze, silver, gold, or platinum rating by demonstrating efforts in sustainability in four major categories: Academics, Engagement, Operations, and Planning & Administration.
-Lehigh submitted its sixth report to STARS in February 2020, and received a silver rating, Click here to download a copy of the data submitted.
+Lehigh submitted its seventh report to STARS in February 2021, and received a gold rating for the first time.
+Click here to download a copy of the data submitted.